SINTEF/dlite/doc/user_guide/datamodels.md

     shape: ["N", "M"]
 ```

-where DLite the fields the fields in the datamodel are mapped to the table headers via the following mappings:
+The fields in the datamodel are mapped to the table headers via the following default mappings.

+Note that `dimensions` is inferred from the shapes of the properties.

 ```python
 # Default mappings of DLite metadata fields to table header names